Ronald C. Read

 Ronald Cedric Read (19 December 1924 – 7 January 2019) was a British mathematician, latterly a professor emeritus of mathematics at the University of Waterloo, Canada.
 He published many books and papers, primarily on enumeration of graphs, graph isomorphism, chromatic polynomials, and particularly, the use of computers in graph-theoretical research.
-A majority of his later work was done in Waterloo.
+Read's conjecture was proved after more than 40 years by June Huh in 2009.
+A majority of Read's later work was done in Waterloo.

 Read received his Ph.D.
 (1959) in graph theory from the University of London.

 Life and career

 Ronald Read served in the Royal Navy during World War II, then completed a degree in mathematics at the University of Cambridge before joining the University College of the West Indies (later the University of the West Indies) in Jamaica as the second founding member of the Mathematics Department there.
 In 1970 he moved his family to Canada to take up a post as Professor of Mathematics at the University of Waterloo, Ontario, Canada.

 While in Jamaica he became interested in cave exploration, and in 1957 he founded the Jamaica Caving Club.